99z/kohaku/README.md

 1. clone this repo / download the .zip
 2. open your preferred terminal emulator in the `kohaku` directory
 3. type `ruby kohaku.rb`

+**NOTE:** Please give Kohaku a directory of only .jpg images for now - more testing has yet to be completed with other formats.

 ## current limitations